Genivia/ugrep/README.md

                   encoding.
 See also the -a, -I, -U, -W, and -X options.

            --break
-                  Adds a line break between results from different files.
+                  Groups matches per file and adds a line  break  between  results from different files.

            -C[NUM], --context[=NUM]
                   Print NUM lines of leading and trailing context surrounding each match.
 The default is 2 and is equivalent to -A 2 -B 2.
 Places a  --group-separator  between  contiguous groups of matches.
 No whitespace may be given between -C and its argument NUM.

            -c, --count
                   Only a count of selected lines is written  to  standard  output.
                   When used with option -g, counts the number of patterns matched.
                   With option -v, counts the number of non-matching lines.

            --color[=WHEN], --colour[=WHEN]
                   Mark up the matching text with  the  expression  stored  in  the GREP_COLOR  or  GREP_COLORS  environment variable.
 The possible values of WHEN can be `never', `always', or `auto', where `auto' marks up matches only when output on a terminal.

            -D ACTION, --devices=ACTION
                   If  an  input  file  is  a device, FIFO or socket, use ACTION to process it.
 By default, ACTION  is  `skip',  which  means  that devices are silently skipped.
 If ACTION is `read', devices read just as if they were ordinary files.

            -d ACTION, --directories=ACTION
                   If an input file is a directory, use ACTION to process  it.
 By default,  ACTION  is  `read',  i.e., read directories just as if they were ordinary files.
 If ACTION is  `skip',  silently  skip directories.
 If ACTION is `recurse', read all files under each directory, recursively, following symbolic links  only  if  they are  on  the command line.
 This is equivalent to the -r option.
                   If ACTION is `dereference-recurse', read all  files  under  each directory,  recursively,  following  symbolic  links.
 This  is equivalent to the -R option.

            -E, --extended-regexp
                   Interpret patterns as extended regular expressions (EREs).
 This is the default.

            -e PATTERN, --regexp=PATTERN
                   Specify  a PATTERN used during the search of the input: an input line is selected if it matches any of  the  specified  patterns.
                   This  option is most useful when multiple -e options are used to specify multiple patterns, when a pattern  begins  with  a  dash (`-'),  to  specify  a pattern after option -f or after the FILE arguments.

            --exclude=GLOB
                   Skip files whose name matches GLOB (using wildcard matching).
 A glob  can  use  *,  ?,  and [...] as wildcards, and \ to quote a wildcard or backslash character literally.
 If GLOB contains  /, full  pathnames  are  matched.
 Otherwise basenames are matched.
                   Note that --exclude patterns take priority over  --include  pat- terns.
 This option may be repeated.

            --exclude-dir=GLOB
                   Exclude  directories  whose  name  matches  GLOB  from recursive searches.
 If GLOB contains /, full pathnames are matched.
 Oth- erwise  basenames are matched.
 Note that --exclude-dir patterns take priority over --include-dir patterns.
 This option  may  be repeated.

            --exclude-from=FILE
                   Read  the  globs  from FILE and skip files and directories whose name matches one or more globs (as if specified by --exclude and --exclude-dir).
 Lines  starting  with a `#' and empty lines in FILE ignored.
 When FILE is a a `-',  standard  input  is  read.
                   This option may be repeated.

            -F, --fixed-strings
                   Interpret  pattern  as a set of fixed strings, separated by new- lines, any of which is to be matched.
 This makes  ugrep  behave as  fgrep.
 This option does not apply to -f FILE patterns.
 To apply -F to patterns in FILE use -Fe `cat FILE`.

            -f FILE, --file=FILE
                   Read one or more newline-separated patterns  from  FILE.
 Empty pattern  lines  in  the file are not processed.
 Options -F, -w, and -x do not apply to FILE patterns.
 If FILE does  not  exist, the  GREP_PATH  environment variable is used as the path to read FILE.
 If    that    fails,     looks     for     FILE     in /usr/local/share/ugrep/patterns.
 When  FILE is a `-', standard input is read.
 This option may be repeated.

            --free-space